ibm-cloud-docs/vpc/block_storage_vpc_use_volume_lin.md

 /dev/vdb1    /myvolumedir    ext4    defaults,_netdev    0    1
 ```

-Instead of the device name, you can also use the UUID.
+Instead of the device name `/dev/vdb1`, you can also use the UUID.
 To get the UUID of the data volume, use the `blkid` command.

 ```sh
 blkid /dev/vdb1
 ```
 {: pre}

-After editing, you can use `sudo mount -a` to remount the file systems that are listed in the updated `/etc/fstab` file without restarting your virtual server instance.
+When you're done editing, you can use `sudo mount -a` to remount the file systems that are listed in the updated `/etc/fstab` file without restarting your virtual server instance.